sujilnt/challenge-5/README.md

 # challenge-5
 This one's inspired by the design of clearleft.
 A nice clean look with lots of whitespace.
+Have fun!

-Have fun!I solved this problem using Css Flexbox
+I solved this problem using Css Flexbox

 Hints: